-GOOD NUTRITION & LEARNING
+GOOD NUTRITION & LEARNING GO HAND IN HAND

-Meals, foods, and beverages sold or served at schools meet state and federal requirements which are based on the USDA Dietary Guidelines.
+Meals, foods, and beverages sold or served at schools meet state and federal requirements, which are based on the USDA Dietary Guidelines.
 We provide students with access to a variety of affordable and appealing foods that meet the health and nutrition needs of students.

 OUR BREAKFAST & LUNCH PROGRAM

 At UCPS, we offer breakfast daily at all elementary, middle and high schools.
 The breakfast menu offers a variety of fresh fruits, and whole grain selections to help start the day right for our students.
 At some schools, we provide grab & go breakfast in the classrooms and for a few of our schools, they participate in universal – free breakfast.

-Both the breakfast and lunch menus are planned by our Nutrition Team which includes: Cafeteria Managers, Area Supervisors, Registered Dietitian, Chef, and the School Nutrition Director.
+Both the breakfast and lunch menus are planned by our Nutrition Team which includes: Cafeteria Managers, Area Supervisors, Registered Dietitian, Chef, and School Nutrition Director.

 DID YOU KNOW?

 We have 30 elementary schools, 9 middle schools, and 11 high schools.
 During the school year, we serve close to 4 million meals including after-school snacks.
 At our summer school programs, we serve over 15,000 meals.

 We are self-supporting.
 No financial support is currently received from local tax dollars to support our program.
 The majority of funds we receive are from our customers (students and adults) that eat with us and a small reimbursement from the Federal Government.

 40% of a student's daily nutrients come from meals consumed at school.
 School meals are proven to support academic achievement, improve student health, and lower obesity rates.
 We offer whole-grain based items, scratch cook many entrees, require fresh fruit and vegetables, and analyze nutrients of food items that are located on every cafeteria line.